• Home |

 .22-250 Remington

-This versatile cartridge will drop ‘yotes from close range to well beyond 300 yards.
-In fact, this cartridge does at 400 yards, what the popular .223 does at 300.
+The versatile .22-250 drops ‘yotes from close range to well beyond 300 yards.
+This cartridge does at 400 yards what the weaker .223 does at 300.

 For comparison, Hornady’s Varmint Express line features both .223 Remington and .22-250 Rem loads.
 The .223 load shoves a 55-grain bullet out the muzzle at a respectable velocity of 3240 fps.
 Meanwhile, the .22-250 load sends the same bullet zipping out the barrel 440 fps faster (3680 fps).
-That extra speed translates into a flatter trajectory and more kinetic energy.
+That extra velocity translates into a flatter trajectory and more kinetic energy.

 .243 Winchester